What Is MDO Plywood? Properties, Uses, Grades & When to Choose It

 - Dimensional stability: Good.
 The cross-laminated plywood core resists warping better than solid wood; the WBP adhesive holds dimensional stability under humidity cycles.

 - Water resistance: Water-resistant, NOT waterproof.
-The face overlay sheds direct rain when painted; cut edges absorb water and need primer or polyurethane sealing.
-Site exposure beyond 7 to 10 days without protection will degrade the overlay.
+The face overlay sheds direct rain; cut edges absorb water and need primer or polyurethane sealing.

 - Face grade under the overlay: Typically B-grade veneers.
-The overlay hides minor defects, so manufacturers can use B-grade rather than A-grade veneers underneath.
+The overlay hides minor defects.

 MDO grades and overlay options